 While none of these characters are “complex,” the narrative successfully frames their relationships as genuinely compelling, a basic cinema trait that most horror films tend to glance over.
 What’s unique about this film, however, is how A Quiet Place builds these relationships through visual and non-diegetic, rather than verbal, forms of communication.
 The musical score is haunting and unnerving, yet successful in conveying the right emotional beats necessary to make us feel what the characters feel.
 Even quiet moments continuously reinforce the isolation and paranoia that resides within this geographical setting, most notably when the daughter’s deafness renders her incapable of hearing the extraterrestrial creatures.
 The Abbots might have a mastery of their surroundings, but this knowledge can only prepare them to such a degree before we are reminded that it’s all they can do without calling out for help.

 Both Blunt and Krasinski deliver amazing performances as two parents doing everything they can to ensure their family’s survival, and the child actors prove equally talented in matching their non-verbal chemistry.
-What’s even more impressive, however, is how Krasinski chooses to frame the aliens as omnipotent presences that, until the final act, seem unstoppable.
+What’s even more impressive, however, is how Krasinski frames the aliens as omnipotent threat that, until the final act, feel unstoppable.
 Similar to M. Night Shyamalan’s Signs, the film always ensures that the alien’s true form remains obscured from the camera’s field of vision, resulting in a payoff that proves worthwhile.
 This, once again, is due to the film’s mastery of its “silence equals survival” atmosphere, reminding us time and time again that we do not need to see these creatures up close to fear them.
 The Abbot’s constant silence says more than enough.

 Verdict: 5 out of 5

-Clocking in at an hour and a half, A Quiet Place has just the right length to remain suspenseful without ever feeling padded.
-It is a tense, nail-biting thriller that never forgets to remind you that, in this world, the slightest sound can lead to an untimely death.
-And yet, because this horror gimmick is backed up by a compelling narrative of love and grief, almost completely devoid of dialogue, it results in what I believe to be one of the decade’s best horror movies.
+Clocking in at an hour and a half, A Quiet Place has just the right length to remain suspenseful without feeling padded.
+It’s a tense, nail-biting thriller that never forgets to remind you that, in this world, the slightest sound can lead to an untimely death.
+And yet, because this horror gimmick is backed up by a compelling narrative of love and grief, almost completely devoid of dialogue, it creates one of the decade’s best horror movies.